Chocolate Pinwheel Cookies Recipe

 My husband and little one are chocoholics, whereas I and my older one prefer vanilla over chocolate anytime.
 This cookie turned out to be a perfect piece to satisfy both our taste buds.

 The cookie is very easy to make, but do leave aside some chilling time, as the dough needs to be very cold and firm before we slice it.
-It is summer vacation for us here now, so I have a log always chilled (frozen) and ready to bake when my kids have company.
+It is summer vacation for us here now, so I always have a log always chilled (frozen) and ready to bake when my kids have company.

-This recipe was suggested to us by Viji of Virunthu Unna vaanga.
+This recipe was suggested to us by Viji of Virunthu Unna Vaanga.
 The recipe was adapted from The Heritage Cook.

 Ingredients to make Chocolate Pinwheel Cookies - Makes about 30 -36 cookies